PHYSIOTHERAPY FOR NECK + BACK PAIN

-- Stiffness in your neck when you are at your desk and pain when you first move or stand up
+- Stiffness in when you are at your desk and pain when you first move or stand up

 - Pain when you pick something up

-- Pain stopping you from doing the things you want to at home and at work
+- Pain stopping you from doing the activities you want to achieve at home and work

 Every year an estimated 35 million working days are lost to back and neck-related problems.
 Lower back pain is one of the most common conditions seen by physiotherapists in the UK and there can be a number of causes.
 Research has reported that 80% of the population currently suffer or have previously suffered with lower back pain.
 With today's modern technology it is important that you think about your neck and back postures and general movements.
 Our lives are becoming more sedentary and focused around our laptops, smart phones and tablets.
 If we do not move more and keep a healthy spine we may start to experience pain and start to develop problems.